Inquests

 Selected Cases

-• King (2021): Two-week Article 2 inquest into death of man with Down’s syndrome held under Mental Health Act.
+• Two-week Article 2 inquest into death of man with Down’s syndrome held under Mental Health Act.
 Narrative conclusion in which jury found that the deceased died due to “inadequate weight management”, “failure to diagnose obesity hypoventilation syndrome”, “inadequate consideration of the use of promethazine” and a “failure to identify the seriousness of a life-threatening situation”.
 Coroner made Regulation 28 report identifying total of 16 items of concern relating to two different bodies.
 Instructed by the family.

-• Kelly (2020): Article 2 inquest with jury heard over 4 days after deceased took own life by hanging.
+• Article 2 inquest with jury heard over four days after deceased took own life by hanging.
 Narrative conclusion in which jury found that the timing of a Mental Health Act assessment was inadequate, there was a failure by the ambulance crew to initiate a risk assessment on arrival at the property and that there was widespread insufficient communication between all services.
 Instructed by the family.

-• JW (2018): Deceased died after a two-week period in hospital in which she did not receive a necessary operation to reattach her gastric feeding tube.
+• Deceased died after a two-week period in hospital in which she did not receive a necessary operation to reattach her gastric feeding tube.
 Article 2 inquest with conclusion which included finding of neglect by hospital trust in three separate ways.
 Instructed by the family.

-• LD (2017): Deceased died after apparently jumping off cliff over the Port of Dover.
+• Deceased died after apparently jumping off cliff over the Port of Dover.
 Article 2 inquest with narrative conclusion.
 Coroner also wrote a letter to the Care Quality Commission regarding his concerns.
 Instructed by the family.

 View full profile »